 If you’re affected by osteoporosis, you’re prone to bone loss and fractures.
 Laboratory studies suggest that black cohosh may improve fracture healing in patients with osteoporosis.
 One study revealed that a group of rats (with early osteoporosis) showed an improvement in fracture healing after black cohosh supplementation.11 However, further research is needed to confirm the beneficial effects of black cohosh on osteoporosis.

 Lowered estrogen levels during menopause can wreak havoc in the body year after year.
 This causes various skin problems such as rashes, acne, itchy, dry skin, wrinkles, and crow’s feet.
 By keeping the body’s estrogen levels in check, black cohosh may improve the overall skin texture and is, in fact, one of the top 3 benefits majority of the women talk about when asked about the benefits of black cohosh.

-Black cohosh has been linked with a strong alterative action, which means that it can boost the efficiency of nutrient uptake and speed up the elimination of waste products, thereby reducing the risks of constipation and related conditions such as gastric ulcers.
-This digestive capacity of black cohosh can also help to fight flatulence, bloating, cramping, morning sickness, and nausea in both men and women.
+Black cohosh is believed to maintain good digestive health.
+It might boost the efficiency of nutrient uptake and speed up the elimination of waste products, thereby reducing the risks of constipation and related conditions such as gastric ulcers.
+This digestive capacity of black cohosh may also help to fight flatulence, bloating, cramping, morning sickness, and nausea in both men and women.

 Black cohosh is a potent natural sedative and can guarantee long, restful sleep.
-Hence, it is often recommended for men and women suffering from insomnia, chronic anxiety, stress, and disturbed sleep.
+Hence, it is often recommended for men and women suffering from insomnia, chronic anxiety, stress, and disturbed sleep.12

 Caution: Do not take black cohosh if you’re already on sleep-inducing medication, as the natural components of this herb are quite potent and may cause dangerous side effects when combined with other medicines.